 Earlier this year, the Virginia House and Senate approved a bill that bans what is sometimes called the “gay panic” or “LGBTQ panic” defense.

-“This ‘panic defense’ allows a criminal defendant to argue in court that their discovery of the victim’s sexual orientation or gender identity caused the defendant’s violent reaction, potentially leading to a reduced charge or sentence,” Madeleine Roberts, deputy press secretary of the Washington, D.C.-based Human Rights Campaign, wrote in a Thursday email.
+The Washington, D.C.-based Human Rights Campaign says that with the panic defense, a criminal defendant can argue in court that their discovery of the victim’s sexual orientation or gender identity caused the defendant’s violent reaction, potentially leading to a reduced charge or sentence.

-In April, Gov. Ralph Northam signed legislation that will end use of such defenses in Virginia on July 1.
-It was not immediately clear Thursday if the new law will cover Etute, since Smith was killed before the law takes effect.
+In April, Gov. Ralph Northam signed legislation that will apply to the use of such defenses in Virginia on July 1.

 HB 2132, sponsored by Del.
 Danica Roem, D-Prince William, holds that “another person’s actual or perceived sex, gender, gender identity, or sexual orientation is not in and of itself … a defense to any charge of capital murder, murder in the first degree, murder in the second degree, voluntary manslaughter, or assault and bodily wounding-related crimes and is not provocation negating or excluding malice as an element of murder.”